onqtam/headjack/docs/why/7_REPUTATION.md

 > "Achievement has no color." - [Abraham Lincoln](https://www.goodreads.com/quotes/137323-achievement-has-no-color)

 > "As argued by Gregory Clark in his book The Son Also Rises, social mobility is about the same in all societies, and is much lower than we usually propose.
 Regardless of how meritocratic a system claims to be, power tends to remain in the same families." - [Great Founder Theory, by Samo Burja](https://samoburja.com/gft/)

+> "Any use of a human being in which less is demanded of him and less is attributed to him than his full status is a degradation and a waste." - [Norbert Wiener](https://www.azquotes.com/quote/780182)

 Meritocracy and Topocracy of Networks - Cesar Hidalgo